The Main Differences Between Chapter 7 and Chapter 13 Bankruptcy

 Very often, the closing of a business leaves the owner personally liable for some or all of the business’s tax obligations.
 The owner often has his or her own personal tax obligations that were not paid during the months and years when the business was struggling.
 This usually happens when the business generates enough money for the owner to get some income from it, but not enough to meet personal living expenses, much less pay the taxes on that income.

-Whether you owe back taxes, how much and what kind are often the most important questions in deciding whether to file a “straight bankruptcy” Chapter 7 case, or an “adjustment of debts” Chapter 13 one instead.
+Whether you owe back taxes, how much, and what kind are often the most important questions in deciding whether to file a “straight bankruptcy” Chapter 7 case, or an “adjustment of debts” in Chapter 13.
 And that’s particularly true after closing a business, because so often there are taxes owed in that situation.

 However, if the taxes that cannot be discharged are very large, and especially if they span a number of years, then Chapter 13 is often the right choice.
 That’s because Chapter 13 provides a number of advantages that become more worthwhile when more taxes are owed and when more help is needed.

-In a nutshell, if you can reasonably pay the taxes you owe as a result of your business closing, after you have discharged all or most of your other obligations (including maybe some of the taxes), then Chapter 7 may well make more sense.
-Otherwise, you probably need the stronger medicine of Chapter 13.
+Ultimately, if you can reasonably pay the taxes you owe as a result of your business closing after discharging all or most of your other obligations (including maybe some of the taxes), then Chapter 7 may well make more sense.
+Otherwise, you will probably need to file a Chapter 13 bankruptcy.

 Debts Secured by Business Equipment